Devrro/WikiParser/README.md

-I build quite simple parser to get routes from start point to end point on WikiPedia (ukraine version).
+I build quite simple parser to get routes from start point to end point on Wikipedia (ukraine version).
 More info to come